1. Why use this guide?

 The Royal Television Society retains its own records dating from its foundation in 1927 and collects material relevant to the history and development of television.

 The Scottish Screen Archive is a film and video collection of over 100 years of Scotland's social, cultural and industrial history, reflecting the lives of ordinary Scots and achievements of Scottish film-makers.
 The collections include documentaries, newsreels, educational, television, public information, industrial, advertising and promotional film and video.
 A catalogue is available online.

-The South East Film and Video Archive (SEFVA) is the public sector moving image archive for the South East of England.
+The Screen Archive South East is the public sector moving image archive for the South East of England.
 The collections cover the four counties of Surrey, Kent, East Sussex and West Sussex and the unitary authorities of Brighton & Hove and Medway.
 Their Screen Search catalogue is available online.

 The South West Film and Television Archive is the official film archive for the South West of England.
 It holds nearly 130,000 films and tapes, dating from the start of film making in the 1880's to the present day and covering every aspect of life in the South West of England.